 My approach is intersectional.
 It means that I recognize the diversity and complexity of identities within each individual and between social groups.
 It requires that your organization is willing to combat stereotyping, prejudices, and (non)intentional discrimination mechanisms towards individuals and social groups.
-Instead on focusing on discomfort, I encourage cultural humility and mutual understanding, and celebrate diversity as a real enrichment of the workplace.
+Instead of focusing on discomfort, I encourage cultural humility, mutual understanding and celebrate diversity as a real enrichment of the workplace.

 Pillars of change

 My D&I journey focuses on 4 pillars of organizational change:

 I focus on shifting mindsets by embedding D&I as a core value in your organizational strategy.
 I propose a clear vision and mission, that involve your organization at every level, especially the management level.

 I focus on driving change by creating and adapting policies and procedures, including the creation of safe spaces, anti-discrimination mechanisms, and guidelines for inclusive language and communication.

 I focus on behavior change through a customized learning journey, including deconstructing stereotypes and biases, addressing power dynamics, adopting an inclusive language and an allyship attitude.